ShehryarGondal1/Codebasics-Resume-Challenge-Hospitality-Revenue-Insights-/README.md

 3. __Total Available rooms__ in hospitality domain are __SRN (Sellable Room night)__ or __DSRN(Daily Sellable Room Night)__.
 This is  another metric that would be very helpful to look at this would help us look at any specific issues room blocking issues maintenance issues in the future.

-For example right so let's assume another example of 100 room hotel and let's assume there is no issue in the hotel it's a fantastic Hotel everything is maintained perfectly so every day you have 100 Rooms to sell correct so if you say June June has 30 days that means every day you have 100 Rooms to sell so for the entire month you had three thousand rooms to sell correct 30 into 100 that is 3 000 rooms to sell so that would be the sellable room nights for June and if you want to look at the dairy level you would divide it by 30 and that number would be 100 so that would be DSR end in that case these are daily sellable room lights okay which one would be more beneficial for you to look at DSR and or srn I would like to look at DSR in this current view that would be really helpful.
+For example right so let's assume another example of 100 room hotel and let's assume there is no issue in the hotel it's a fantastic Hotel everything is maintained perfectly so every day you have 100 Rooms to sell correct so if you say June has 30 days that means every day you have 100 Rooms to sell so for the entire month you had three thousand rooms to sell correct 30 into 100 that is 3000 rooms to sell so that would be the sellable room nights for June and if you want to look at the dairy level you would divide it by 30 and that number would be 100 so that would be DSR end in that case these are daily sellable room lights okay which one would be more beneficial for you to look at DSR and or srn I would like to look at DSR in this current view that would be really helpful.